 The kite community in Pak Nam Pran is small and healthy, everybody knows each other, so whoever you choose to go with, you will very soon get to know the whole family!

 Wakeboarding in Pak Nam Pran

-Kite Cable Thailand: Setup in 2013, this park features two different 2.0 systems on a artificial lake and connected to the Pranburi river itself for level adjustment.
-The 70 meters long cable is obstacle free and ideal for beginners or kitesurfing aspirants, while the longer cable features both a small sized simple kicker and a medium sized spine kicker that you can hit in both directions.
+Set up in 2013, this park features two different 2.0 systems on a artificial lake and is connected to the Pranburi river for level adjustment.
+The 70 meter long cable is obstacle-free and ideal for beginners or kitesurfing aspirants, while the longer cable features both a small sized simple kicker and a medium sized spine kicker that you can hit in both directions.

 Both cables have their starting docks on a single island, complete with a cool bar and a terrace hovering over the water.
 As this cable was designed with kitesurfers in mind, it comes with a customizable rope length, to allow for the perfect tweaks tailored to your preferences.

 Tips for beginners wakeboarding in Pak Nam Pran

 Wakeboarding in Pak Nam Pran is about as good as it gets for beginners.

 The small, obstacle-free 2.0 at Kite Cable Thailand is the ideal place for beginners to learn how to wakeboard.

 On top of that, the cable park in Pak Nam Pran rarely gets too busy, meaning you’re likely to have plenty of time and space to crash around while you find your footing.
 You’ll also have the full attention of the staff, who are always ready and willing to help give pointers (and make sure you’re kitted out with the right safety equipment).